Crissium/SilverDict-mobile/README.md

 # Roadmap

+Perhaps before I do anything else, I should switch to Kotlin (which would make so many things easier) since I won't develop for iOS.

 - [x] Basic UI (Search, History/Suggestion, Settings, etc.)
 - [x] Go back/forwards in local history
 - [x] Zoom in/out and remember the zoom level